Arkansas: Sports and recreation

-Sports have become an integral part of the culture of Arkansas, and her residents enjoy participating in and spectating various events throughout the year.

 Team sports and especially collegiate football are important to Arkansans.
 College football in Arkansas began from humble beginnings, when the University of Arkansas first fielded a team in 1894.
 Over the years, many Arkansans have looked to Arkansas Razorbacks football as the public image of the state.
 Although the University of Arkansas is based in Fayetteville, the Razorbacks have always played at least one game per season at War Memorial Stadium in Little Rock in an effort to keep fan support in central and south Arkansas.

 Arkansas State University became the second NCAA Division I Football Bowl Subdivision (FBS) (then known as Division I-A) team in the state in 1992 after playing in lower divisions for nearly two decades.
 The two schools have never played each other, due to the University of Arkansas's policy of not playing intrastate games.
 Two other campuses of the University of Arkansas System are Division I members.
 The University of Arkansas at Pine Bluff is a member of the Southwestern Athletic Conference, a league whose members all play football in the second-level Football Championship Subdivision (FCS).
 The University of Arkansas at Little Rock, known for sports purposes as Little Rock, joined the Ohio Valley Conference in 2022 after playing in the Sun Belt Conference; unlike many other OVC members, it does not field a football program.
 The state's other Division I member is the University of Central Arkansas (UCA), which joined the ASUN Conference in 2021 after leaving the FCS Southland Conference.
 Because the ASUN does not plan to start FCS football competition until at least 2022, UCA football is competing in the Western Athletic Conference as part of a formal football partnership between the two leagues.
-Seven of Arkansas's smaller colleges play in NCAA Division II, with six in the Great American Conference and one in the Lone Star Conference.
+Seven of Arkansas's smaller colleges play in NCAA Division II, with six in the Great American Conference and one in the MIAA.
 Two other small Arkansas colleges compete in NCAA Division III, in which athletic scholarships are prohibited.
 High school football also began to grow in Arkansas in the early 20th century.